Cancer Detection (cont.)

 For internal radiation therapy, the patient stays in the hospital for a few days.
 The implant may be temporary or permanent.
 Because the level of radiation is highest during the hospital stay, patients may not be able to have visitors or may have visitors only for a short time.
 Once an implant is removed, there is no radioactivity in the body.
 The amount of radiation in a permanent implant goes down to a safe level before the patient leaves the hospital.

 Chemotherapy - Treatment with drugs to kill cancer cells is called chemotherapy.
 Most anticancer drugs are injected into a vein (IV) or a muscle.
-Some are given by mouth.
+Some are given by mouth as pills.
 Chemotherapy is systemic treatment, meaning that the drugs flow through the bloodstream to nearly every part of the body.

 Chemotherapy is generally given in cycles: a treatment period is followed by a recovery period, then another treatment period, and so on.
 Usually a patient has chemotherapy as an outpatient at the hospital, at the doctor's office, or at home.
 However, depending on which drugs are given and the patient's general health, the patient may need to stay in the hospital for a short time.